hygraph/gatsby-source-graphcms/gatsby-source-graphcms/README.md

   - If your GraphCMS project is **not** publicly accessible, you will need to provide a [Permanent Auth Token](https://graphcms.com/docs/reference/authorization) to correctly authorize with the API.
 You can learn more about creating and managing API tokens [here](https://graphcms.com/docs/guides/concepts/apis#working-with-apis).

+- `typePrefix` _String_ (default value: `GraphCMS_`)

+  - The string by which every generated type name is prefixed with.
+For example, a type of `Post` in GraphCMS would become `GraphCMS_Post` by default.
+If using multiple instances of the source plugin, you **must** provide a value here to prevent type conflicts.

 - `downloadLocalImages` _Boolean_ (default value: `false`)

   - Download and cache GraphCMS image assets in your Gatsby project.
 [Learn more](#downloading-local-image-assets).